Kapiainen/Lauhdutin/Readme.md

 Filters can be applied by left-clicking on the magnifying glass in the toolbar, which becomes visible when you nudge the top of the skin.
 Filters can be removed by either right-clicking on the magnifying glass or by applying a blank filter.

 A fuzzy search algorithm is used by default, but can be disabled so that the filtering works like in versions up to 2.5.0.
+Fuzzy search scores each possible result based on several factors (e.g. the distance of the first matching character from the beginning of the string or a word in that string).
+This algorithm allows e.g. searching for `boi` and getting `The Binding Of Isaac` as one of the top results since all three letters in the search pattern are present in the result as the first letters of words and thus are likely to form a common abbreviation.

 # Sorting
 The icon in the middle of the toolbar shows and controls the sorting mode.
 Left-clicking on this icon will cycle through the different sorting modes (alphabetically, most recently played, and total hours played).
 Right-clicking on this icon will reverse the order of the current list of sorted games.